burzyk/Woland/README.md

 To start the application in the background mode, please run `docker run -td burzyk/woland /opt/woland/Woland.Service --p:connectionString CONNECTION_STRING`

+If you do not wish to specify the connection string every time the application is started you may choose to save it in the `/opt/woland/config.json` configuration file.

 # Development

 In order to install and configure the service for developent please follow these simple steps.